 There are also entire facilities dedicated to providing space for virtual brands.
 For example, Travis Kalanick, the founder of Uber, has opened both Kitchen United and Clouds Kitchen in Los Angeles.
 Brands can rent kitchen space to produce their food and sell it online.
 Another option is for a management team to own a facility where several different brands are being developed.
-Either way, there is no actual brick-and-mortar location or dine-in option and ghost kitchens do best in densely populated areas.
+Either way, there is no actual brick-and-mortar location or dine-in option and they tend to do best in densely populated areas.

 How much does it cost to start one?

-Compared to the cost of starting a small restaurant, a ghost kitchen is a bargain.
+Compared to the cost of starting a small restaurant, it is a bargain.
 Entrepreneurs looking to open a new restaurant in an urban area where there will be high demand can cost $750,000 to $1.2 million.
 Leasing a ghost kitchen location that is fully equipped and training staff will typically cost around $50,000.
 Existing restaurants that want to build a new brand in their existing space can get started for just $5,000.
-Starting a ghost kitchen, no matter what form it takes costs just a fraction of what it would to start a traditional restaurant.
+Starting one, no matter what form it takes, costs just a fraction of what it would to start a traditional restaurant.

 How COVID-19 Shaped the Ghost Kitchen Era